django-cms/django-cms/README.rst

 Contribute to this project and win rewards
 *******************************************

-Because django CMS is a community-driven project, we welcome everyone to `get involved in the project <https://www.django-cms.org/en/contribute/>`_ and `receive a reward <https://www.django-cms.org/en/bounty-program/>`_ for their contribution.
+Because django CMS is a community-driven project, we welcome everyone to `get involved in the project <https://www.django-cms.org/en/contribute/>`_.
 Become part of a fantastic community and help us make django CMS the best open source CMS in the world.

 ..
 ATTENTION::

-    Please use the ``develop`` branch as the target for pull requests for on-going development.
+    Please use the ``develop-4`` branch as the target for pull requests for on-going development.

     Security fixes will be backported to older branches by the core team as appropriate.